NFL Week 2 winners, losers: 49ers' strange Jimmy Garoppolo decision justified

 At halftime, the Cardinals were trailing the Raiders 20-0 and had compiled 86 total yards of offense.
 Kyler Murray had completed just six passes for 53 yards and an interception.

-An 0-2 start would put Murray’s recent five-year contract extension into even more scrutiny.
+An 0-2 start would put Murray’s recent five-year contract extension under even more scrutiny.
 But thanks to a 53-yard game-winning scoop-and-score in overtime, the Cardinals are flying home with a win.

 That sound you hear is the “Hard Knocks In Season” producers sighing in relief.